What’s the difference between snorkeling in the morning versus the afternoon?

 Can you accommodate handicapped passengers?

 Our experienced Captains, Crew and equipment are able to offer a wide range of assistance to people with varying handicaps.
-Due to the nature of the boats being tied to the dock, rocking back and forth with the movement of the water and a series of about 4 stair steps up to board our vessels, each passenger will need to be able to cross the threshold under their own power.
+Due to the nature of the boats being tied to the dock, rocking back and forth with the movement of the water and a series of about 4 stair steps up to board our vessels, each passenger will need to be able to cross the threshold under their own power (there is not a ramp from pier to vessel).
 To help ensure the safety of our guests and crew, no one is permitted to be carried up the steps and across the gap between the boat and dock.

 Do you ever see sharks while in the water?